 A popular regulation is the Federal Acquisition Regulation (“FAR”).
 FAR governs the acquisition process that federal government executive agencies follow when they acquire goods and services with appropriated funds through government contracting.

 The laws are complex, and compliance may seem daunting.
-Get an experienced attorney on your side today to take care of these uncertainties for you.
+Get an experienced government contracting defense attorney on your side today to take care of these uncertainties for you.